Danielhiversen/home_assistant_tibber_data/README.md

 ```
 tibber_data:
-  email: Your email registred at Tibber
+  email: Your email registered at Tibber
   password: Your Tibber password
 ```